PHAGUN-JAIN/CLI-java-project/Readme.md

 # PROJECT OVERVIEW

+it is a solo project build during holidays for practising object oriented programming.

 ## Tech Used

 - Java
 - Sqlite3

+## What does it do ?

+this project is a basic CLI based hotel management java application, it provides basic functionalities like:
+- checking if the user is a admin or not
+- providing with a menu to user to :
+    - add a user to access the app
+    - show list of guest
+    - check in a new guest
+    - check out a guest

 ## Aim of the Project
 the main aim of this project was to::